-Enabling young or student Fellows of the Society to read papers on Scottish themes at conferences of international standing
+Supporting young or student Fellows of the Society specifically

-The Bursaries were created in 1985 utilising a generous bequest from Miss McKechnie and are made on the recommendation of the Grants and Awards Committee and are subject to funds being available.
+This grant scheme was originally created as a Bursary in 1985 utilising a generous bequest from Miss McKechnie.
+In 2018 the Council Trustees broadened the remit to help focus and emphasise support for the younger generation of scholars to undertake quality research, and are made on the recommendation of the Grants and Awards Committee subject to funds being available.

-Bursary applications should be addressed to the Director and arrive in the Society offices on or before the 30 November each year.
-It is the applicant’s responsibility to ensure that supporting references and/or other documentation arrives with the Society by the deadline.
+Young and Student Fellow Grant applications should be addressed to the Director and arrive in the Society offices on or before the 30 November each year.
+It is the applicant’s responsibility to ensure that supporting referees are aware of their nomination and able to respond to enquiries from the Society.

-The Grants and Awards Committee usually meets in March and their recommendations are considered by Council in April, applicants can therefore expect to hear whether they have been successful either late in April or May each year.
+The Grants and Awards Committee usually meets by March and their recommendations are considered by Council by April, applicants can therefore expect to hear whether they have been successful either late in April or May each year.

 Further deadlines regarding the use of grant money and reporting can be found in the guidelines.